-Large trucks are among some of the most dangerous types of vehicles to travel near.
-Aside from their size and weight, which can cause serious damage and severe injuries when involved in an accident, large trucks also have several blind spots that make traveling around them risky.
-Because of these blind spots, many truck drivers are unable to perform certain maneuvers safely.
-This puts the safety of other motorists at risk.
+Large trucks are among the most dangerous types of vehicles to share the roadway with.
+Apart from their size and weight, which can cause serious damage and severe injuries in an accident, large trucks also have several blind spots that make traveling around them risky.
+Because of these blind spots, many truck drivers cannot perform certain maneuvers as safely and easily as passenger vehicle operators.
+This puts other motorists at risk.

-Large trucks, such as commercial motor vehicles (CMVs), have large blind spots on all four sides of the vehicle, according to the Federal Motor Carrier Safety Administration (FMCSA).
+Large trucks and commercial motor vehicles (CMVs) have large blind spots on all four sides, according to the Federal Motor Carrier Safety Administration (FMCSA).

-These four blind spots, which the FMCSA considers as “No Zones,” are as follows:
+These four blind spots, which the FMCSA considers “No Zones,” are as follows:

 - 20 feet directly in front of a large truck